T-Felm-Lee/Dev-Env/README.md

  If vcvarsall.bat isn't on your machine but you do have VS2019 or other installed open the 'visual studio installer' and make sure the Visual C++ workload is installed.
 If it is, uninstall it and reinstall it, this should replace the vcvarsall.bat file.

- If vcvarsall.bat isn't on your machine but you have the toolset downloaded remove the set and reinstall it to fix the dir.
+ If vcvarsall.bat isn't on your machine but you have the toolset downloaded remove the set and reinstall it to via the 'visual studio installer' fix the directory.

- Abbreviations used:
- - dir = directory
- - cd  = change directory

  Steps with ✅ are ***mandatory*** to get this to work.